FAQ

 When do I have to pay for health insurance as a student?

-After reaching 26 you have to pay health insurance.
-This does not apply if you are studying full-time doctoral studies; in this case, the state pays insurance for you for the standard period of study.
-The moment your studies are interrupted, you must pay your health insurance.
+After reaching 26, you have to pay your health insurance.
+This does not apply if you are studying full-time doctoral studies — in this case, the state pays insurance for you for the standard period of study.
+Only if your studies are interrupted, you must pay your health insurance.

-What about the payment of health and social insurance for the period of interrupted study?
+What about the health and social insurance during interrupted studies?

-The moment your studies are interrupted, you must pay your health insurance.
-When you interrupt your studies, ask your health insurance company how to proceed.
-By law, social insurance is compulsory paid only from taxable incomes.
-Interruption of studies doesn’t affect this.
+If your studies are interrupted, you must pay your health insurance.
+Ask your health insurance company how to proceed.
+Social insurance is compulsory by law only on taxable income, so interruption of studies does not affect it.

 Since when do I have to start paying for health insurance after graduation?